angular/angular/aio/content/guide/input-output.md

 to the right of the equal sign, is the data that the parent component passes to the nested component.

-To use a child component's property in a binding in a parent component, you must decorate the property with `@Input` in the child component.
+To use a child component's property in a binding in a parent component&mdash;that is, what's in square brackets&mdash;you must decorate the property with `@Input` in the child component.

 ### `OnChanges` and `@Input`

-To watch for changes on an input property, use `OnChanges`, one of Angular's [lifecycle hooks](guide/lifecycle-hooks).
-Said another way, if a parent notifies a child, use `OnChanges`. `OnChanges` is specifically designed to work with `@Input`.
+To watch for changes on an input property, use `OnChanges`, one of Angular's [lifecycle hooks](guide/lifecycle-hooks). `OnChanges` is specifically designed to work with `@Input` when a parent notifies a child.
 In fact, it will only watch for changes to a property that has the `@Input` decorator.